freenas/freenas-docs/userguide/system.rst

 environment from the boot menu to instruct the system to go back to that system state.

-.. note:: do not confuse boot environments with the configuration database.
+.. note:: Do not confuse boot environments with the configuration database.
 Boot environments are a snapshot of the *operating system* at a specified time.
 When a %brand% system boots, it loads the specified boot environment, or operating